SmittyB00p/YeWM9P1Uy7KvrKRS/README.md

 - After the same process the second model (LightGBM using SMOTETomek) achieved a 36% precision score for the positive class, over 80% for both classes and over 6500 false negatives resulting in over 330 hours of call time saved

 - After performing hierarchical and KMeans clustering, the customers that need to be prioritized are those who have secondary or tertiary education levels and those who have either technician or management jobs.

-The feature that makes the customer subscribe is their balance amount.
+- The feature that is the best indicator of customer subscription is their balance amount.

 ## Conclusion
 * Using a SGDClassifier model with SMOTEenn for the oversampling technique the first section of modeling was able to classify customers who were likely to subscribe to the term deposit product at over a 90% rate resulting in over 130 hours saved
 * The second section used a LightGBM model with SMOTETomek for the oversampling technique to achieve a reduction in call time for call center employees by nearly 300 hours
 * The customers that need to be prioritized are those who have secondary or tertiary education levels and those who have balances over €5,000.
-* The feature that makes the customer subscribe is their balance amount.
+* The feature that is the best indicator of customer subscription is their balance amount.

 * An interactive dashboard using Tableau can be found at this link: https://public.tableau.com/app/profile/tyler.smith5879/viz/Term_Deposit_Dashboard/TermDepositStory

-# Set-up
+## Set-up
 * once in your project directory you can run:
     * `python3.11 -m venv <NAME OF VIRTUAL ENVIRONEMNT>`
 * after that: